HOW AND WHY GOD SPEAKS TO US

 To a five-year-old, a birthday is an exciting time.
 The cake, the gifts, the singing…it’s magical!
-It was turning six, and as the balloons danced in the wind ready to welcome my friends I stared out the window and thought to myself — you will never be five again.
+As the balloons danced in the wind ready to welcome my friends I stared out the window and thought to myself — you will never be five again.
 Ever.

 I recall sharing my experience with my mom, to which she responded, “That’s right, you cannot go back, only forward.
 Maybe God is telling you something?
 What do you think He is saying?”

 She was not a religious person and refused to bring us to church, but she often guided us to be curious about God and his nature.
 I remember how His name made me feel safe and her question made me aware for the first time that He was close enough for me to talk to Him.
 I wanted to listen.
 And so it was, in a tender moment at the age of five — almost six, I set off on a journey to learn how to hear God speak.

 Five decades have now passed, and I have experienced the inner voice, the whisper, nudge or inclination on many, many occasions.
 I’ve become attuned to it by being quiet and by seeking the familiar of my body’s internal reaction: the voice of contradiction spoken in the pause of hesitation, affirmation experienced in a burst of joy, and the need to explore deeper thought revealed by tears welling in my eyes.
 When I am unsure, I seek clarity by speaking His name out loud, inviting Him into my thoughts or asking for protection.
 If I have strong affirming and/or opposing thoughts, I investigate and immerse myself in deeper questioning or learning while actively listening for my body and mind’s response along the way.
 This is how I talk to my maker and He to me.

 However, I admit sometimes I missed, ignored or simply could not hear the voice through the noise of life.
 It was then, that He sent storms, earthquakes and thunder, and life that rocked the ground from under me.